Sivaram-G97/Python_Projects/Google_Playstore_App_Prediction/README.md

 * **matplotlib:** For basic plotting and visualization.
 * **seaborn:** For enhanced statistical visualizations.
 * **scikit-learn (sklearn):** For machine learning tasks (e.g., data preprocessing, model selection, model training, evaluation).
+       * **`train_test_split`:** For splitting datasets into training and testing sets to evaluate model performance effectively.
+       * **`LinearRegression`**: For implementing linear regression models, a fundamental algorithm for predicting continuous target variables.
+       * **`mean_squared_error`:** For evaluating the performance of regression models by calculating the average of the squared differences between predicted and actual values.
+       * **`r2_score`:** For evaluating regression model performance, representing the proportion of the variance in the dependent variable that is predictable from the independent variables.
+* **joblib:** For efficiently saving and loading Python objects, especially large NumPy arrays or scikit-learn models.
+This is crucial for persisting trained models so they can be reused without retraining.

 ## Analysis and Prediction Plan